yorickpeterse/zen-cms/README.md

 ## Requirements

 * Ruby >= 1.9.2 (Rubinius, jruby and others are not supported).
-* Ramaze 2011.07.25 or newer.
+* Ramaze 2011.10.23 or newer.
-* Any SQL database supported by Sequel.
+* A SQL database supported by Sequel.
 Zen has been tested and confirmed to work on MySQL, SQLite3 and PostgreSQL.
 You'll also need the required gems for these DBMS' such as "mysql2" for MySQL and "pg" for PostgreSQL.
 * A Rack compatible server such as Thin or Unicorn.